Alternative versions of Batman: Barbatos

 Barbatos is a hooded, god-like being in the Dark Multiverse.
 Barbatos had previously visited Prime-Earth in the DC Multiverse and founded the Tribe of Judas, which would later become the Court of Owls.
-Sometime before returning (either willingly or not) to the Dark Multiverse, Barbatos encountered Hawkman/Carter Hall, and was hit by his mace.
-Barbatos tried to return to the Multiverse but the events of Final Crisis prevented him from doing so.
+Sometime before returning (either willingly or not) to the Dark Multiverse, Barbatos encountered Hawkman and was hit by his mace.
+Barbatos tried to return to the multiverse but the events of Final Crisis prevented him from doing so.
 However, after witnessing Bruce Wayne/Batman being sent back in time by Darkseid's Omega Beams, Barbatos realised the similarities between his and Bruce's Bat emblems and believed he could use him as a doorway.
 Barbatos' followers manipulated events in order for Bruce to be injected with four out of the five metals needed to create the doorway, and after the fifth was injected in the present day, Barbatos was able to transport himself and the Dark Knights to Prime-Earth to conquer it.